JerickoDG/HousingPH/README.md

 1. Create a virtual environment and activate it.
 2. Install all the dependecies from `requirements.txt` within the virtual environment
 3. In the terminal, enter the command: `python source\st_app.py`.
 Open the Local URL provided.
+   * Optional: In `st_app.py`, you may change "Local" to "API" in `generate_prediction()` if you wish to generate predictions using the `api.py`.
+However, run the `api.py` before doing so.
+It was set to "Local" since the API is not deployed online.
-4. Provide your inputs and click submit to generate a prediction.
+5. Provide your inputs and click submit to generate a prediction.